Parsa33033/ABN_Customer_Onboarding/Readme.md

 this project used gpt to help with:

-- autocompletion of lines (mostly comments and strings)
+- autocompletion of lines (mostly comments, javadocs, attribute names, and strings)
 - attribute generation for classed (dto, entity, getters/setters)
 - setting up application properties
 - generation of this very readme file